richbodo/richbodo.github.io/_posts/2015-12-6-the-booger-argument.markdown

 ---
 layout: post
 title:  "The Booger Argument"
-date: Fri Dec  4 16:56:45 PST 2015
+date:   Sun Dec  6 14:25:23 PST 2015
-categories: github writing fiction sci-fi
+categories: github writing sci-fi simulation humor
 ---
 "There are things in the process view of others that you cannot see in your process view - things you cannot imagine." - A.E.
 Sukinami